Entanglement Entropy in Causal Set Theory: Entropy of Coarse-Graining

-It should be noted that the DoF's in terms of which we get a parabolic relation for the entropy of course-graining are different for the truncated and full $i\Delta$.
-For the full $i\Delta$ the DoF's are counted by the number of elements remaining in the diamond, $N$, and for the truncated $i\Delta$ they are counted by $\sqrt{N}$.
+It should be noted that the DoF's in terms of which we get a parabolic relation for the entropy of coarse-graining are different for the truncated and full $i\Delta$ and $W$.
+For the full $i\Delta$ and $W$ the DoF's are counted by the number of elements remaining in the diamond, $N$, and for the truncated $i\Delta$ and $W$ they are counted by $\sqrt{N}$.

 The result for the chain of oscillators is shown in Figure \ref{hocg}, where the entropy is plotted versus the number of oscillators remaining in the chain.
-Initially the chain contained 500 oscillators.
-The results fit $S=a N^2+b N+c$ with $a=-8.8\times10^{-4}, b=0.45, c=10.82$.
+Initially the chain contained 1000 oscillators.
+The results fit $S=a N^2+b N+c$ with $a=-5.1\times10^{-4},\, b=0.51, \,\text{and}\, c=5.4$.

 In coarse-graining by blocking, we rewrite the $q_i$'s in terms of $Q_i^\pm$'s defined as $Q_1^\pm\equiv(q_1\pm q_2)/2$, $Q_2^\pm\equiv(q_3\pm q_4)/2$, ...
 We then discard all $Q^-$'s, thus reducing the DoF's by half.
 In the next iteration we work in terms of $(Q^+_1\pm Q^+_2)/2$, $(Q^+_3\pm Q^+_4)/2$... and repeat.
 The result for the entropy of coarse-graining by blocking in a chain of oscillators is shown in Figure \ref{hocg2}.
 The entropy is shown versus the number of oscillators remaining in the chain.
-Initially the chain contained $2^{12}$ oscillators.
-The results fit $S=a N^2+b N+c$ with $a=-2.8\times 10^{-5}, \, b=0.14,\, \text{and}\, c=1.38$.
+Initially the chain contained $2^{14}$ oscillators.
+The results fit $S=a N^2+b N+c$ with $a=-9.4\times 10^{-6}, \, b=0.15,\, \text{and}\, c=-0.36$.

 Thus entropy of coarse-graining by both decimation and blocking have led to a parabolic dependence on the number of remaining DoF's, in our examples.
 Our results suggest that this entropy of coarse-graining might have universal properties that would be interesting to investigate further.
 We frequently deal with coarse-grained versions of certain systems, and there seems to be an entropy associated to this coarse-graining which has universal properties that would be useful to understand.